OmniLayer/spec/README.md

 ### New Property Creation via Crowdsale with Variable number of Tokens

 Description: Transaction type 51 is used to initiate a crowdsale which creates a new Smart Property with a variable number of tokens, determined by the number of tokens purchased and issued during the the crowdsale.

+Effective with version 1 of transaction type 51 and block #(TBD), a single crowdsale is able to accept multiple currencies, including bitcoins (currency id 0), for purchases of a Smart Property in a single crowdsale.
+See [Accepting Multiple Currencies in a Crowdsale](#accepting-multiple-currencies-in-a-crowdsale) below.

 The crowdsale is active until any of the following conditions occurs, which causes the crowdsale to be closed permanently:
 * there is a block with a blocktime greater than or equal to the crowdsale's "Deadline" value
 * the crowdsale is [manually closed](#close-a-crowdsale-manually)
 * the maximum number of tokens that can be issued by a crowdsale has been credited (92,233,720,368.54775807 divisible tokens or 9,223,372,036,854,775,807 indivisible tokens, see field [Number of Coins](#field-number-of-coins)).

-**Note: effective with version 1 of transaction type 51 and block #(TBD), a crowdsale can accept bitcoins (currency id 0) for purchases.**

-A MSC address may have only one crowdsale active per ecosystem at any given time, eliminating the need for participants to specify which crowdsale from that address they are participating in when they purchase.
+An address may have only one crowdsale active at any given time, eliminating the need for participants to specify which crowdsale from that address they are participating in when they purchase.
 See [Participating in a crowdsale](#participating-in-a-crowdsale) below.
+A transaction type 51 message with a Deadline value different from the Deadline value for that address's active crowdsale must be invalidated.

 Tokens credited to each crowdsale participant and the crowdsale owner are immediately added to the available balance belonging to the respective address and can be spent or otherwise used by that address.
 Funds raised are added to the available balance belonging to the crowdsale owner's address as soon as they are received and can be spent or otherwise used by that address.